hearSmart/front-end-code-challenge/README.md

 - Use Angular 6
 - You may use any JS libraries you want
 - You may not use any CSS frameworks

+### Submission
+The results have to be shared as a git repository

+You can either create a private repository on your favourite git hosting provider and then give access to:

+- seline@hearxgroup.com
+- thomas@hearxgroup.com

+Or create a public repository and send the link to both of these email addresses Or send the whole repository, zipped (including the .git directory) to both of these email addresses Please only submit your work when it is completely done!